CHAPTER SIX—DEPARTURE

 He was long-proportioned like a scarecrow, with wayward brown hair and dark circles under astute hazel eyes.
 Something about him seemed restless, an urgency of spirit barely controlled, loosely tethered under the surface.

 “Pleasure to meet you both,” the man said with a tired smile.
-He shook Sue’s hand, and then he was holding his hand out for Heather.
+He shook Su’s hand, and then he was holding his hand out for Heather.
 She almost jumped as his eyes flicked to hers.
 “I’m James.”

 +